isomerpages/govtech-gobusiness-main/_start-a-business/overview.md

 {% include panels-startbiz.html panels=site.data.startbiz_links %}

+After you've taken these steps, find out what you can do next to continue running and growing your business [here](/start-a-business/hire-employees/).

 ### Setup cost calculator

 Get an estimate of how much it costs to start and run a business in Singapore with our [Setup Cost Calculator](https://www.edb.gov.sg/en/setting-up-in-singapore/setup-cost-calculator.html){:target="_blank"}.